STAND. COM. REP. NO. 2001

 President of the Senate

 State of Hawaii

-Your Committee on Judiciary and Labor, to which was referred H.B.
-No. 813, H.D.
-3, entitled:
+Your Committee on Judiciary and Labor, to which was referred Judiciary Communication No. 1, submitting for study and consideration the appointment of:

 begs leave to report as follows:

 Your Committee has reviewed the resume submitted by the appointee and finds Mimi DesJardins to possess the requisite qualifications to be appointed to the District Court of the Second Circuit, State of Hawaii.